-If you have ever been in the hospital, you know that nurses are the front-line of health care.
-While physicians are indispensable, you can go hours without a visit from one and still be fine, but when you need a nurse, you need a nurse now.
-The Pittsburgh region is fortunate to have a number of excellent nursing schools providing education for all levels of nursing.
+If you have ever been in the hospital, you know that nurses are the front line when it comes to your health care and wellness.
+While physicians are indispensable and you can go hours without a visit from one and still be fine, nurses are needed far more often.
+Luckily, the Pittsburgh region is fortunate to have a number of excellent nursing schools providing education for all levels of nursing.

 Butler County Community College

-BC3 located in Butler, Pennsylvania, offers an Associate in Applied Science Degree to students pursuing their licensure as a Registered Nurse after completing the school’s two-year program.
+BC3 located in Butler, Pennsylvania, offers an Associate in Applied Science Degree to students pursuing their license as a Registered Nurse after completing the school’s two-year program.

 California University of Pennsylvania offers three education tracks in nursing.
-Students wishing to become a Registered Nurse attend classes through Community College of Allegheny County at Cal U’s campus, enabling them to receive an Associate Degree in Nursing.
+Students wishing to become Registered Nurses attend classes through Community College of Allegheny County at Cal U’s campus, enabling them to receive an Associate Degree in Nursing.
 Upon graduation, students may continue their training in Cal U’s BSN program.
-Those already with a BSN can further their education with a MSN in Nursing Administration and Leadership.
+Those already with a BSN can further their education with an MSN in Nursing Administration and Leadership.

 Carlow’s School of Nursing was founded in 1948.
 Today, it offers nursing programs at three locations: Greensburg, Cranberry, and at its main campus in Pittsburgh’s Oakland neighborhood for BSN, RN to BSN, and graduate nursing programs.
 In 2010, its Doctor of Nursing Practice received full accreditation from the Commissions on Collegiate Nursing Education.